 Disarming Disability Podcast

 Disarming Disability’s mission is to deconstruct social stigma for people with disabilities through candid conversations with experience in the field to generate a more understanding and inclusive society. disarmingdisability.com

 Social media can be a powerful vehicle for connection and community building.
 There are a variety of people living with limb differences with their own personal and professional YouTube Channels, Instagram, Facebook, Twitter, Tumbler, Reddit, blog accounts etc. They can be found by searching any of the accounts from our organizations menu.
 They can also be found by searching general hashtags similar to “#LimbDifference” or “#LimbDifferenceAwareness” or by specific diagnosis such as “#Symbrachydactyly” or “#PolandSyndrome.”

 Keep in mind that the accounts may be personal or professional, and content/content appropriateness will vary.
 Review the accounts and look for the messages that align with your families’ perspective and values. .

 Some families use social media platforms, such as Facebook, to create groups.
 Here parents and people with CHD can provide and received various supports as needed, parents can share what resources, strategies, and tools worked well for their families.
 There are a number of groups, each with their own purpose and personality.
 Try searching “limb different” or “hand different” in social media platforms to find groups, or create your own!

 The following is a selection of some of the scientific literature articles used to develop this website.
+Articles can be found via web searches with article tittle and first author or by pubmed id.
 We felt this selection provided helpful depth and insight to topics discussed.